Best Natural Supplements for Treating 9 Common Menopause Symptoms

 I also got three ThermiVa laser treatments to help with vaginal dryness and painful intercourse.
 If nothing else, please take away that this treatment is a LIFE-CHANGER.
 DO not hesitate.
 Talk to your doctor and make an appointment ASAP.
 It’s worth EVERY SINGLE PENNY.
 (Yes, I’m shouting.)

 What are YOU doing to treat your peri-menopausal or menopausal symptoms??
 Please share in the comments.
-(If you haven’t already subscribed, you can sign up for my exclusive newsletter here and get a ton of freebies including your wardrobe basics checklists.)
+If you haven’t already subscribed, you can sign up for my exclusive newsletter here and get a ton of resources including your wardrobe basics checklists.

 Thank you so much for stopping by!

 Often with menopause, your metabolism slows down, and your hormones will act up, which might lead to weight gain.
 One of the most common fixes for this is to change your diet.
 The diets that most of you talked about are: ketogenic diet, a plant-based diet, intermittent fasting, paleo, and Weight Watchers.
 The simple fact is that with menopause, we might not be able to get away with what we did before.
 Finding a sustainable diet that works best for you is the ultimate approach here.
 Remember, this is a lifestyle, not a short-term fix.
 You really need to find what appeals to you, and what fits with your lifestyle.
 For some people, a change as simple as giving up sugar is all they need.